AndresGarciaEscovar/Python-Utilities/README.md

 ## Contents

-- context_managers.py:
+- `context_managers.py`:
-  - class TempFile: Creates Temporary text files that are deleted when the context manager is exited.
+  - `class TempFile`: Creates Temporary text files that are deleted when the context manager is exited.
-  - WorkingDirectory: Changes the working directory to the specified path and returns to the original working directory when the context manager is exited.
+  - `class WorkingDirectory`: Changes the working directory to the specified path and returns to the original working directory when the context manager is exited.
+- `latex_maker.py`: Creates a LaTeX file with the specified name and contents.
+The file can be compiled and its contents saved.

+---

+# TODO

+- [ ] Change `latex_maker.py` to a package rather than a single file.